 On May 8, 2020, the Company entered into an amendment (the "Amendment") to the Collaboration Agreement.
-Pursuant to the Amendment, the Company and Regeneron have adopted a new workplan to transition joint efforts under the Collaboration Agreement to the research and development of an extended-delivery formulation of aflibercept to be delivered to the suprachoroidal space.
-Regeneron has agreed to pay personnel and material costs of the Company for specified preclinical development activities in connection with the revised workplan, as well as certain other costs.
+Pursuant to the Amendment, the Company and Regeneron have adopted a new work plan to transition joint efforts under the Collaboration Agreement to the research and development of an extended-delivery formulation of aflibercept to be delivered to the suprachoroidal space.
+Regeneron has agreed to pay personnel and material costs of the Company for specified preclinical development activities in connection with the revised work plan, as well as certain other costs.
 In addition, the Amendment provides for the modification of the terms of the Option previously granted to Regeneron under the Collaboration Agreement.
 As amended, the Option is exclusive for twenty-four months following May 8, 2020.
-Through June 30, 2020, the Option has not been exercised, and no payments have been made.
+Through September 30, 2020, the Option has not been exercised, and no payments have been made.

-As of June 30, 2020, the Company has not performed any preclinical development activities in connection with the revised work plan.
+As of September 30, 2020, the Company has recorded \$480 related to work performed for preclinical development activities in connection with the revised work plan which the Company has recorded as a reduction of research and development expense as this research is not an output of the Company's ordinary business activities.

-8. Notes Payable
+9. Notes Payable

 The Company entered into a credit and security agreement in 2014 (as amended to date, the "Credit Agreement") establishing the Company's credit facility (the "Credit Facility").
-The Company has a total borrowing capacity of \$25,000 under the Credit Facility which has been fully drawn down as of June 30, 2020.
+The Company has a total borrowing capacity of \$25,000 under the Credit Facility which has been fully drawn down as of September 30, 2020.